juan-damico/replications/time-series/var-models/stock-watson-2001/README.md

 $$\mathbf{y}_t = \mathbf{c} + \sum_{l=1}^{4} \mathbf{A}_l\, \mathbf{y}_{t-l} + \boldsymbol{\varepsilon}_t, \qquad \boldsymbol{\varepsilon}_t \sim \mathcal{N}(\mathbf{0},\, \boldsymbol{\Sigma})$$

 where $\mathbf{y}_t = (u_t,\, \pi_t,\, r_t)'$ is the $3 \times 1$ vector of endogenous variables, $\mathbf{A}_l$ is the $3 \times 3$ coefficient matrix at lag $l$, $\mathbf{c}$ is a $3 \times 1$ vector of intercepts, and $\boldsymbol{\Sigma} = \mathbb{E}[\boldsymbol{\varepsilon}_t \boldsymbol{\varepsilon}_t']$ is the reduced-form covariance matrix.

+This is the **reduced-form VAR**: each equation is estimated by OLS and the residuals $\boldsymbol{\varepsilon}_t$ are reduced-form disturbances — linear combinations of the underlying structural shocks.
+As such, they carry no direct structural interpretation.
+Identification of economically meaningful shocks requires an additional assumption, introduced in the next section via Cholesky decomposition of $\boldsymbol{\Sigma}$.

 ---